Share this article via

 The man turned to face him.

-“Man, I thought the same thing like you when I first saw this.
+“Man, I thought the same thing as you when I first saw this.
 I thought no way, you have got to be kidding me but you know what?” said the man and dropped his voice to a whisper.
 “This shit is real, bro.
 It’s fucking magic.”

 Thoughts raced through Richard’s mind faster than a bullet train.
 Fuck!
 Magic?
 If that… batang megik could make him shed half his weight, that was more than miraculous already.

 He had to find out more.
 More!
-This was the solution that will give return his two breakfasts, lunch, tea and dinner back to him.
+This was the solution that will return his two breakfasts, lunch, tea, and dinner back to him.
 And more importantly: No more oats.
 Plus, if he was lucky… maybe, just maybe he would have a chance to impress his only lady friend and ask her out for a date…

 Words were swapped and money changed hands.